CGCL-codes/XGCN_library/docs/source/user_guide/training_and_evaluation.rst

     model.fit()
     results = model.test()

-Or you can specify other test sets
+Or you can specify other test sets:

 .. code:: python